Saying 'No'.

 No-brainer on the surface.

-And the person that came with it.
+It was the person that came with it.

 The reciprocation, was little to non-existent.